 Initial Application Requirements: Earned Master's degree from an accredited institution.
 Official score on the GRE taken within last five (5) years.
 Minimum graduate GPA of 3.50.
 Official transcripts from all universities or colleges at which courses have been taken.
-Three letters of recommendation.
+Three letters of recommendation from professional references.
 A personal interview.
 A writing sample.
 Current resume or vitae.
-A portfolio of professional goals and growth submitted directly to the Ed.D.
+A portfolio of professional goals and growth that is submitted directly to the Ed.D.
 Program.